Home > Health insurance Marketplace > Alaska

 If you need help understanding the Alaska Marketplace and choosing the right health insurance plan for you and your family, this guide, including the FAQs below, is for you.
 For many, an Affordable Care Act (ACA) Marketplace plan may be a good option.

-Alaska uses the federally-run HealthCare.gov Marketplace platform, where plans are available from two private health insurance companies — Moda and Premera.
-If you enroll through the Marketplace, you may qualify for financial help from the government through an advance premium tax credit (most Alaska Marketplace enrollees qualify for these subsidies).
+Alaska uses the federally facilitated HealthCare.gov Marketplace platform, where plans are available from two private health insurance companies — Moda and Premera.
+If you enroll through the Marketplace, you may qualify for financial help from the government through an advance premium tax credit.
+Most Alaska Marketplace enrollees qualify for these subsidies.
+But unless federal legislation is enacted to extend the subsidy enhancements that have been in place since 2021, subsidies will be smaller and available to fewer people in 2026.
+And the return of the “subsidy cliff” would be particularly challenging in Alaska, where full-price premiums are much higher than the national average.3

 Frequently asked questions about health insurance in Alaska